Navigation auf uzh.ch

 With this series of lectures, which is part of the project “Sino-Indo-Iranica rediviva”, we bring together scholars from across the world and from diverse fields to present innovative insights into the earliest relationships between China with Inner Asia and the Ancient Near East.

 For more information, please see the detailed introduction.

-The lectures will be held in hybrid mode and are planned to have a max. duration of one hour including discussion.
-The on-site part of the lecture series will take place in room SOD-1-104.
+Some lectures will be held in hybrid mode and are planned to have a max. duration of one hour including discussion, starting at 15:00 CET/CEST.
+If available, the on-site part of the lecture series will take place in room SOD-1-104.
 Because there is limited space, pre-registration is required.
 Pre-registration is also needed to join the lectures on Zoom.
 For the registration, please use the registration form.

 Margarete Prüch, Heidelberg University

 Throughout the 3rd century B.C.E. to the 3rd century C.E. approximately, mainly during the Han Dynasty (206 B.C.E. -220 C.E.), lacquer ware was highly appreciated within China and notably beyond the Chinese borders.
 Findings within the Eurasian hemisphere testify to the fact that lacquered food and drinking vessels as well as small boxes were regarded as valuable and luxury commodities or gifts.

 Lacquer objects on the Korean peninsula come from excavations of tombs from the Han dynastic commandery Lelang (todays Pyeongyang, North Korea) and bear testimony to the most eastern distribution of these precious Chinese goods.
 On the other hand, the discovery of fragments of Chinese lacquer boxes from the excavation of Scythian–Sarmatian tombs on the Crimean Peninsula caused a sensation, as they were the most western findings of this kind so far.
 They had travelled to the Black Sea region over a distance of approximately 6000 km.